Dating, Partners, Family & Friends

 Gentlemen, same for you, treat yourself to something that makes you feel good!
 Buy the shirt you’ve been eyeing, purchase the cologne you keep passing up or treat yourself to a fresh haircut.

-So dating has been going really well, I really like this person; now what?
+Dating has been going really well, I really like this person; now what?
 When the time is right, be honest.
 At some point you may become comfortable with someone and want to become intimate.
-This is when the thoughts may begin to overcome you, which are completely normal
+This is when the thoughts may begin to overcome you, which are completely normal.

 Will I smell?

 How do I explain that I want to keep the lights off?

 To eliminate the overthinking and stress, wait until you have an emotional connection with someone and feel comfortable enough.
 Allow them to learn who you are as a person, on the inside, and let them get to know your personality.

 Make sure this is someone you want to pursue a relationship with and vice versa.
 When you’ve reached that level, educate them about your HS.
 Some ways to verbalize this include telling them you have a chronic, debilitating, auto inflammatory condition.